 Talk to your partners about any recent illnesses or rashes they might have.

-If you have a rash and think you might be at risk for monkeypox due to an exposure or high-risk activities call Health Services at 978-934-6800 or your primary care provider to be evaluated.
+If you have a rash and think you might be at risk for mpox due to an exposure or high-risk activities call Health Services at 978-934-6800 or your primary care provider to be evaluated.
 Make sure to wear a mask and to cover any lesions you have with clothing before traveling to any medical appointment.

 - Stay home except to receive medical care.